 This class is adapted to the knowledge base of the class at hand.
 For students who have been studying myths and legends, the museum educator begins with student knowledge, asking them to retell the stories.
 The characters in those stories and the storylines are illustrated through star patterns.
 Students new to the study of myths learn that there are three types of myths related to the night skies: explanation myths, myths inspired by the constellations, and myths that use constellations to retell an established story.

 How does the moon move, and why does it change appearance?
 The moon is the most easily recognized object in the night sky, as well as the most misunderstood.
 It changes shape, location and timing, creates eclipses, and is the only other planetary object humans have landed on and explored.
-Following the planetarium experience, students use clay to makes a scale model of the relative size of sun to moon, and explore how the moon moves, independent of the earth, and vice versa.
 The session closes with a viewing of actual moon landings.

 In addition to the description above, students will see the phases and movement of the moon and learn how sun and shadow affect its appearance.
 If appropriate, students will be introduced to topics such as the origin of the moon, its gravitational effect and solar and lunar eclipse.

 This class explores the night's skies on the day of the visit in the planetarium and focuses on what can be seen from students' back yards.
 While touring the night sky, the museum educator will relate what is seen to science, mythology, planetary science, and current events.